mannyvergel/oils-js-quickstart/README.md

 ### Oils JS

-Oils is a simple framework to create Openshift Node Applications.
+Oils is a simple framework to create Openshift Node JS Applications.
+You can also use this for non Openshift projects as the variable dependencies are just very few and it will work even if it's not in an Openshift environment.

 It will automatically read models and controllers.
 Also features automatic routing for created controllers.

 Directory Structure: